-- 1 In the Primary AppEngine, select Enable Redundancy on the Redundancy tab. - 2 Configure the remaining redundancy parameters as needed.
-See the help file for the AppEngine for specific information about these parameters. - 3 On the General tab, set the Engine Failure Timeout option to 2000 milliseconds.
+- 1 In the Primary AppEngine, select the Enable Redundancy check box on the Redundancy tab. - 2 Configure the remaining redundancy parameters as needed.
+See the help file for the AppEngine for specific information about these parameters. - On the General tab, set the Engine Failure Timeout option to 2000 milliseconds.
 You may need to tune this parameter between 2000 ms and the default 10000 ms, depending on the requirements of your application.